What Pain Management Options Do Lung Cancer Patients Have?

 Patients experiencing intense bouts of pain can sometimes feel like it’s too overwhelming.
 When pain is at this level, it can feel like nothing else matters, and other activities become almost impossible to complete.
-There are different sources of pain throughout the body based on stage of illness, patient’s overall health, and previous treatments.
+There are different sources of pain throughout the body based on the stage of illness, the patient’s overall health, and previous treatments.

 Palliative therapy for pain management is supposed to improve the patient’s quality of life and ability to cope with the disease, subsequent treatments, and recovery.
 Even patients with lower survival rates can still benefit from pain relief, so they can be as comfortable as possible during their lung cancer timeline.